 ABOUT NEW ZEALAND - PACIFIC'S TRIPLE STAR

 New Zealand (or Aotearoa in Maori – land of the long white cloud), truly is one of the most heavenly places on earth.
 A small island nation with more than 4.5 million people and 30 million sheep!
 The National Anthem's first verse refers to 'Pacific's Triple Star' – the three main islands; The North Island, The South Island and Stewart Island.
 There is also a number of smaller offshore islands.
 The Chatham Islands and The Kermadec Islands.
 Legend has it that New Zealand was fished from the sea by the demigod Māui.
 The North Island is the fish with it's tail ending at Cape Reinga and the head housing the capital Wellington.
 It's fins are on either side forming Taranaki and the East Coast.
 The South Island is Maui's boat and Stewart island is the bait.
-New Zealand is famous for its indigenous people who developed a distinct Māori culture centerd on kinship links and land.
-They are descendants of Polynesian explorers who settled the Pacific Ocean more than 1000 years ago.
+New Zealand is famous for its indigenous people having a distinct Māori culture centered on kinship links and land.
+They are descendants of Polynesian explorers who settled the Pacific Ocean more than 1,000 years ago.

 New Zealand has 4 seasons and New Zealanders are called Kiwis.
 The name derives from their national bird the kiwi, the national symbol of New Zealand.
 Kiwis are competitive often "punching above their weight" around the world and are strong in their Kiwi Pride.
 The country is rich in its history.
 A vast number of Kiwis have earned international recognition in many spheres – from sports to the arts, science and entertainment.
 They split the atom!